-Broker non-votes (i.e., votes for shares of Common Stock held as of the Record Date by brokers or other custodians as to which the beneficial owners have given no voting instructions) will be counted as "shares present" at the Annual Meeting for purposes of determining the presence or absence of a quorum for the transaction of business so long as the broker can vote on any proposal being considered.
+Broker non-votes (i.e., votes for shares of Common Stock held as of the Record Date by brokers or other custodians as to which the beneficial owners have given no voting instructions) will be counted as "shares present" at the Annual Meeting for purposes of determining the presence or absence of a quorum for the transaction of business so long as the broker can vote on any one of the proposals being considered.
 However, brokers cannot vote on their clients' behalf on "non-routine" proposals for which they have not received voting instructions from their clients for such proposals.
-The vote on Proposals One, Two, Three, Four and Five are considered "non-routine."
-Accordingly, broker non-votes will not have any effect with respect to Proposals One, Two, Three, Four, and Five as shares that constitute broker non-votes are not considered entitled to vote on these matters.
+The vote on Proposals One, Two, Three, Four, Five and Seven are considered "non-routine."
+Accordingly, beneficial owners who do not provide voting instructions to their brokers on these proposals will not have their shares voted with respect to such proposals.

 Brokers do have authority to vote uninstructed shares for or against "routine" proposals.
 Proposal Six constitutes a "routine" proposal.
-Accordingly, a broker may vote uninstructed shares "FOR" or "AGAINST" Proposal Six.
-How many votes are required to approve each proposal?
+Accordingly, brokers that do not receive voting instructions from beneficial owners may vote on this proposal in their discretion.